st-chaunguyen2/shopify-node/README.md

 # shopify-node

 **Note:**
-1.Run nodejs before nextjs
+1. Run nodejs before nextjs
-2.No need to edit the environment file
+2. No need to edit the environment file

 **How to run:**
 1. yarn | npm install